onaio/gisida-react/src/lib/components/Login/README.md

 ## Basic Authentication (Not recommended)

+Update your client project with the following changes:

-In your client project's `site-config.json`, add the `password` property with a value for the correct password to be checked against.
+In `site-config.json` file, add the `password` property with a value for the correct password to be checked against.

 ```